chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/README.md

 #### Example:

-**1. Create a recipe (.def file)** and an \`app/input\` folder containing the [hello.txt](https://github.com/chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/blob/main/files/hello.txt) \"hello, running Singularity with the file provided\" in the current same directory. def file \-- use text editor to create it and save it as .def.
+**1. Create a recipe (.def file)** and an \`app/input\` folder containing the [hello.txt](https://github.com/chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/blob/main/files/hello.txt) "hello, running Singularity with the file provided" in the current same directory. def file \-- use text editor to create it and save it as .def.

 #### **Recipe:  [hello.def](https://github.com/chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/blob/main/files/hello.def)**